sensu/sensu-docs/content/sensu-go/6.4/operations/control-access/ad-auth.md

 | servers    |      |
 -------------|------
-description  | An array of [AD servers][46] for your directory.
-During the authentication process, Sensu attempts to authenticate using each AD server in sequence. required     | true type         | Array example      | {{< language-toggle >}}
+description  | The list of [AD servers][46] to use.
+During the authentication process, Sensu attempts to authenticate against each AD server in sequence until authentication is successful or there are no more servers to try. required     | true type         | Array example      | {{< language-toggle >}}